 1. Phu Chi Fa

-Phu Chi Fa is in a mountainous region and is a national forest park in Thailand.
+Phu Chi Fa is a national forest park in a mountainous region of Thailand.
 The name of this place translates to ‘The mountain that points to the sky.’
-It is one of the best locations in the Thai mountainous regions to view the sunrise, and a glimpse of the ‘Sea of mist’ which is a view of the fog-surrounded mountains.
+It is one of the best locations in the Thai mountainous regions to view the sunrise, and a glimpse of the ‘Sea of mist’, a view of the fog-surrounded mountains.

 4. South of Chiang Rai